top of page

 Sydney has executed end-to-end research projects, spanning landscape scanning, participant recruitment, survey design, interview guide writing, diary study execution, ethnographic observation, data analysis, and reporting – skills that she brings to many types of client engagements.
 She has competency in R for data visualization and advanced qualitative analysis tools such as HeyMarvin.

 Sydney's published research has investigated the relationship between stigma, identity, and gender in both organizational and occupational contexts as well as the role of generative AI in new employee experiences.
 Sydney’s most recent publication demonstrates how legal sex workers in Nevada craft personas to manage structural stigma of their work.
-Sydney's dissertation is a post-intentional phenomenological study examining industry stigma and gendered, religious, and neoliberal discourses in the context of multilevel marketing.
-The study resulted in a consultant needs framework that suggested changes in the first six weeks of onboarding to decrease consultant turnover and strategies for organization's to manage risk from a negative image.
+Her dissertation is a post-intentional phenomenological study examining industry stigma and gendered, religious, and neoliberal discourses in the context of multilevel marketing.
+The study resulted in a consultant needs framework that suggested changes in the first six weeks of onboarding to increase consultant retention and mitigate organizational risk.

 Further, Sydney led the end-to-end execution of a mixed-methods UX research study at Microsoft, including, survey and diary study design, discussion guide development, qualitative data collection, data analysis, and reporting.
-The study resulted in a catalog of use cases utilized by product teams to improve Copilot’s capabilities within Microsoft 365 as well as onboarding practices for new employees that reduced organizational and professional uncertainty.
-Her internship was a partnership between Microsoft Research and Microsoft Experiences and Devices.
-Specifically, communication and identity theorizing to understand how new employees use Generative AI to become integrated and productive team members.
-She also recently worked as a Qualitative Research Analyst on an organizational culture assessment project with the Jamison Agency.
-In partnership with the agency founder, she analyzed over 500 open-ended surveys as well as considered interview and focus group transcripts to develop an organizational change management plan that guided executive decision-making and intervention through five strategic programming initiatives that aligned multiple stakeholders.
+Specifically, she used communication and identity theorizing to understand how new employees used Generative AI to become well-integrated and productive team members.
+The study resulted in a catalog of use cases utilized by product teams to improve Copilot’s capabilities within Microsoft 365.
+The findings were also used to improve employee onboarding practices and reduce organizational and professional uncertainty.
+Sydney's internship was a partnership between Microsoft Research and Microsoft Experiences and Devices.

 During her time as a graduate student at the University of Missouri, Sydney served as the President, Vice President, and Secretary of the Association of Communication Graduate Students and co-chair of the Social and Awards and Policy committees.